-7 Elements and the Dominican Republic
+7 Elements and Our History

 7 Elements was founded in the Dominican Republic as an extension of field research Dr. Addison conducted for his doctoral dissertation.
 Our roots are deep here, with years of community development work outside of Puerto Plata, on the North Coast, among both Dominican and immigrant Haitian communities.
 Our Home Base or Lodge is located in Las Canas, a small fishing village right off the coast.